 Hewlett Court supports people towards independent living in a safe and caring environment in which catering is provided.

-In order to reside at Hewlett Court, everyone considering this momentous step must first visit the home informally to meet the other residents and staff, assess the home for themselves, and then return to their own home to decide if they wish to continue with their application.
+In order to reside at Hewlett Court, everyone considering this momentous step must first visit the home informally to meet the other individuals and staff, assess the home for themselves, and then return to their own home to decide if they wish to continue with their application.

 The staff will also briefly assess the applicant to see if they appear suitable for their stay.
-If the prospective resident wishes to continue they must complete a ‘trial’ stay at Hewlett Court to really get the ‘feel’ of communal living.
+If the prospective individual wishes to continue they must complete a ‘trial’ stay at Hewlett Court to really get the ‘feel’ of communal living.

 After the stay they must return home to think about their future.
 This gives them time to ‘cool down’ and ask family and friends their advice, free of pressure.
 The Manager will discuss the application with her team (usually within a few weeks).
-If suitable to both parties’ accommodation will be offered to the prospective resident.
+If suitable to both parties’ accommodation will be offered to the prospective individual.

 Director of Operations – Julie Ward

 Manager – Beverley Schofield

 Team Leader and Hewlett Court Communications officer – Rachel Cookson